-Berkley Botanicals has established a Hiring Committee (the "Committee") to assist the executive management team and the Director of Human Resources and Compliance with the implementation and growth of the Positive Impact Plan.
-The initial members of the Committee were selected based on their diverse status and their personal commitments to working with individuals from areas of disproportionate impact.
-Initial Members of the Committee are Mike Mizrahi, President and CEO, Matthew Radebach Radebach, Director of Community Outreach and Compliance and Ryan Young, Director of Cultivation.
+Berkley Botanicals has established a Diversity Committee (the "Committee") to assist the executive management team and the Director of Human Resources and Compliance with the implementation and growth of the Diversity Plan.
+The initial members of the Committee were selected based on their diverse status and their personal commitments to diversity.
+Initial Members of the Committee the President and CEO, Director of

+Community Outreach and Compliance COO.
 Additional members of the Committee may be added at the discretion of Berkley Botanicals' executive management team.